kigiri/tupac/README.md

 # tupac
 `tupac` Mad easy ghetto bundler (2pac ur JS)

-A stupid simple in browser bundler with close to 0 overhead and no configuration needed.
+A stupid simple in browser developement bundler with close to 0 overhead and no configuration needed.
-Only one condition : Just pure javascript.

 # Installing: